mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/oana.diaconu/index.md

 - Breadboard Power Supply: provides stable 3.3V/5V voltage and sufficient current to power some of the peripherals
 - Logic Level Shifter: provides correct connection between different voltages(3.3V and 5V)
 - Breadboard and jumper wires: used to connect all the components together
+- Diodes + condenser : used for stabilizing the power

 ![](photo1.webp)
 ![](photo2.webp)